TL; DR: Product Discovery Anti-Patterns

 Product Discovery Anti-Patterns: Silos at Work

-- Design as a silo: There is a UX/UI design team/department that is organized as functional silo outside the development team.
-(UX/UI competence is essential for a lot of cross-functional teams.
+- Design as a silo: A UX/UI design team/department is organized as a functional silo outside the Scrum team.
+UX/UI competence is essential for a lot of cross-functional teams.
 If those competencies are only available by sourcing them from a different entity, the organization creates an artificial hand-over.
-The interruption will impede both speed and quality of the team’s work as crucial information and learnings will only be relayed but not experienced first hand.)
+The interruption will impede both the team’s speed and quality as crucial information and learnings will only be relayed but not experienced firsthand.

 - User tests/user research as a silo: User tests need to be handed over to a functional silo.
-The researchers will be reporting back once the results are in.
-(User tests are an integral and thus continuous part of the product discovery process.
+The researchers will be reporting back once the results are available.
+User tests are an integral and thus continuous part of the product discovery process.
 Hence, user research shall be run by the team itself by embedding someone with the necessary competencies into the team.
-Read More: How to Run Lean User Tests.)

-- Don’t waste engineers on user tests: The engineers do not participate in user tests because they are deemed too valuable/expensive.
-(They are supposed to code as it is easier to hire an additional UX designer by comparison.
-This is the wrong mental model: the earlier engineers participate in identifying a problem worth solving they better the ROI on their engagement will become as they will bring the technical expertise on feasibility to the table.
-Building the wrong thing due to isolating the engineers is for several reasons incredible expensive.
-It is a huge waste of resources, and there will be significant costs of delay—the team could have been built something more valuable in the meantime.
+- Don’t waste Developers on user tests: The developers do not participate in user tests because they are deemed too valuable/expensive.
+They are supposed to code as it is easier to hire an additional UX designer by comparison.
+This is the wrong mental model: the earlier developers participate in identifying a problem worth solving, the better the ROI on their engagement will become as they will bring the technical expertise on the feasibility to the table.
+Building the wrong thing due to isolating the engineers is, for several reasons, incredibly expensive.
+It is a colossal waste of resources, and there will be significant costs of delay—the team could have been built something more valuable in the meantime.
 Lastly, it is incredibly frustrating to see your effort go to waste, no matter what you were paid to make it.
 (Read More: (1) Daniel Pink: Drive.
 (2) In Chapter 2—“The Meaning of Labor”—of his book “The Upside of Irrationality,” Dan Ariely describes an experiment dubbed the ‘Building of Bionicles’ (Paperback edition 2011, pages 66 to 77) where Harvard University students were paid to assemble Lego figures.
 The experiment aimed at a better understanding of people’s reactions to small reductions in the meaning of their work.
 His conclusion: “The translation of joy into a willingness to work seems to depend to a large degree on how much meaning we can attribute to our own labor.”
-(See above, page 74.))
+(See above, page 74.)

 - A sole source of truth: The product delivery organization relies solely on either quantitative or qualitative feedback.
-(You need to take both sources into account to come to an informed decision.
-Data does not provide any information on ‘why’ things are happening.
+You need to take both sources into account to come to an informed decision.
+Data does not provide any information ‘why’ things are happening.
 Data only addresses ‘what’ is happening.
-At the same time, focusing exclusively on qualitative feedback may make you vulnerable to bias and unfavorably mental models.
-The road to self-fulfilling prophecies is paved with good intentions.)
+Simultaneously, focusing exclusively on qualitative feedback may make you vulnerable to bias and unfavorably mental models.
+The road to self-fulfilling prophecies is paved with good intentions.

 Product Discovery Anti-Patterns: Cargo-Cult Discovery

 - Would you use this feature?
-Your product discovery process equals asking prospective customers what problems they have. (“It’s really hard to design products by focus groups.
+Your product discovery process equals asking prospective customers what problems they have.
+“It’s really hard to design products by focus groups.
 A lot of times, people don’t know what they want until you show it to them.”
 The famous Steve Jobs quote that everyone in product design and management has heard of before.
-Fact is, that it is useless to ask prospective customers in advance what features they would appreciate in a new product.
-Whether you send questionnaires or you ask them directly in an interview, they will usually fail to imagine both the situation as well as the new product in a way that will provide you with actionable insight.
+The fact is that it is useless to ask prospective customers in advance what features they would appreciate in a new product.
+Whether you send questionnaires or ask them directly in an interview, they will usually fail to imagine both the situation and the new product in a way that will provide you with actionable insight.
 The problem is called “psychological interference” due to the high level of required abstract thinking.
-Read More: Four Lessons Learned from Making Customer Value Your Priority.)
+Read More: Four Lessons Learned from Making Customer Value Your Priority.

 - Selling non-existing features: What features do you need us to provide to close the deal?
-Sales managers chase sales objectives by asking prospects for a feature wish-list and provide those to the product delivery organization as requirements.
-(The problem with customers is that they usually lack the depth of knowledge required to provide useful answers to this question.
-Most of the time, they also lack the level of abstract thinking necessary to come up with a viable, usable, and feasible solution.
-As the saying goes: if the only tool you are familiar with is a hammer every problem will look like a nail.
+Sales managers chase sales objectives by asking prospects for a feature wish-list and give those to the product delivery organization as requirements.
+Customers’ problem is that they usually lack the depth of knowledge required to provide useful answers to this question.
+They also lack the level of abstract thinking necessary to come up with a viable, usable, and feasible solution.
+As the saying goes: if the only tool you are familiar with is a hammer, every problem will look like a nail.
 Pursuing the sales process in such a way will lead the product into a feature comparison race to the bottom, probably inspired by bonuses and personal agendas.
-This is the reason why product people like to observe customers in their typical environment using a product to avoid misallocating resources on agenda-driven features.
+This is why product folks like to observe customers in their typical environment using a product to avoid misallocating resources on agenda-driven features.
 At a systems level, reconsidering individual monetary incentives for salespeople is helpful, too.
-In a learning organization, teams win not individuals.)
+In a learning organization, teams win, not individuals.

 - What features do you need this year?
-To be fair, some product managers behave in a similar way like sales when they ask internal customers what features are required.
-(A call to send in your requirements typically ends up with an epic, Christmas-like wish-list of “requirements.”
-If the resources of the development team are basically free of charge there is an incentive to grab as much of those as possible by extending the list whether those requests are valuable to the organization or not.
-You might also observe that stakeholder define requirements that they do not expect to be fulfilled just to gain leverage in future “negotiations” with the product delivery organization.
-This submission process is normally motivated on the stakeholder side by optimization efforts leading to a local maximum.
-(Note: Internal stakeholders acting this way behave perfectly rational under such conditions.)
+To be fair, some product managers behave similarly to sales when they ask internal customers what features are required.
+A call to send in your requirements typically ends up with an epic, Christmas-like wish-list of “requirements.”
+If the Scrum team’s resources are basically free of charge, there is an incentive to grab as much of those as possible by extending the list — whether those requests are valuable to the organization or not.
+You might also observe that stakeholders define requirements that they do not expect to be fulfilled just to gain leverage in future “negotiations” with the product delivery organization.
+This submission process is usually motivated on the stakeholder side by optimization efforts leading to a local maximum.
+(Note: Internal stakeholders acting this way behave perfectly rationally under such conditions.)
 Instead, the product delivery organization needs to maximize the outcome of the whole organization.
-This maximization effort requires entering a competition of ideas across all internal stakeholders to channel resources to the most valuable ideas.)
+This maximization effort requires entering a competition of ideas across all internal stakeholders to channel resources to the most valuable ideas.

 Product Discovery Anti-Patterns: Ideas, Hypotheses, and Feedback

-- #NoTransparency: There is no transparency how the product delivery organization chooses ideas for the hypotheses shortlist, and how those ideas make it from that shortlist to the experiment backlog.
-(Establishing the principle that internal stakeholders have to enter a competition of ideas to avoid creating local maxima at the expense of the organization is in itself challenging.
-The prerequisite for a successful transition to that principle is transparency on the one hand, and a competition watchdog on the other hand.
+- #NoTransparency: There is no transparency on how the product delivery organization chooses ideas for the hypotheses shortlist and how those ideas make it from that shortlist to the experiment backlog.
+Establishing the principle that internal stakeholders have to enter a competition of ideas to avoid creating local maxima at the organization’s expense is in itself challenging.
+The prerequisite for a successful transition to that principle is transparency on the one hand and a competition watchdog on the other hand.
 Otherwise, stakeholders might opt out of the process as their efforts appear futile, and rumors might arise: Are HiPPOs driving the selection process?
 Or will those who shout the loudest be privileged when ideas make it into the backlog of experiments?
-Do I have to pitch my ideas at 2 a.m. in a bar to the product owner to be heard?
+Do I have to pitch my ideas at 2 a.m. in a bar to the Product Owner to be heard?
 Make sure that everyone understands how and why decisions are made.
-Visualizing both the hypotheses funnel as well as the backlog of experiments has proven to be supporting.)
+Visualizing both the hypotheses funnel as well as the backlog of experiments has proven to be supporting.

-- No feedback process: There is no process how the product delivery organization deals with suggestions for new features or other ideas, and feedback is provided randomly at best.
-(It’s a good idea to have a process that actively involves stakeholders and members of the organization in the product discovery process.
+- No feedback process: There is no process on how the product delivery organization deals with suggestions for new features or other ideas, and feedback is provided randomly at best.
+It’s a good idea to have a process that actively involves stakeholders and organization members in the product discovery process.
 People like to have a purpose and to be a part of something larger than themselves.
-Providing everyone in the organization an opportunity to contribute, without regard to rank, makes working as a product owner easier.
+Providing everyone in the organization an opportunity to contribute without regard to rank makes working as a Product Owner easier.
 Such a process doesn’t require fancy technology—a simple shared spreadsheet or form is enough to get it started.
 Initially, a template to suggest new product features could consist of questions that address the why, the how, the what, and the for whom.
-It could address the tactical or strategic nature of the suggestion, a possible time-frame, or an estimate of the expected return on investment.
-Most importantly, designing a process to handle product ideas should be kept agile: the process should start with a simple solution, and then be improved once initial feedback from stakeholders on the process has been analyzed.)
+It could handle the tactical or strategic nature of the suggestion, a possible time-frame, or an estimate of the expected return on investment.
+Most importantly, designing a process to handle product ideas should be kept agile: the process should start with a simple solution and then be improved once initial feedback from stakeholders on the process has been analyzed.

 - Ignoring sales: The sales organization is not effectively included in the hypotheses creation process.
-(Beware, though, of the tendency of salespeople to demand new features once the quarter is nearing to meet sales targets to secure bonuses.
-This opens the discussion ns of bonuses is general; a learning organization should not provide individual financial incentives.
-The possibility of a moral hazard is otherwise too large: Using the organization’s resources for free to meet objectives that are personally beneficial is all too human.
-Do you remember the origins of the financial crisis from 2008?)
+However, beware of salespeople’s tendency to demand new features once the quarter is nearing to meet sales targets to secure bonuses.
+This attempt opens the discussion of bonuses in general; a learning organization should not provide individual financial incentives.
+The possibility of a moral hazard is otherwise too large: Using the organization’s resources for free to meet personally beneficial objectives is all too human.
+Do you remember the origins of the financial crisis from 2008?

-- Hypotheses selection without engineers: The product management does not include engineers early in the process of identifying potential hypotheses to test.
-(Idea is worth nothing, execution is.
+- Hypotheses selection without engineers: The product management does not include developers early in the process of identifying potential hypotheses to test.
+“Idea is worth nothing; execution is.”
 Usually, a product delivery organization is flooded with ideas from everywhere: customers, sales, internal stakeholders, HiPPOs, friends, and family—you name it.
-The most important job of the product people is hence bringing order and transparency to the chaos by establishing a process that turns the long list of ideas and requirements into a short-list.
-The purpose of this short-list is to run experiments that verify or falsify short-listed ideas as only valuable, usable, and feasible ideas can become a part of the product backlog.
-To do so, it has proven useful that a triumvirate from product management (business), design and engineering decides which of the items on the hypotheses shortlist make it into the backlog of experiments.
-Excluding the engineers from that decision process flaws the whole process from the beginning.)
+The most important job of the product people is hence bringing order and transparency to the chaos by establishing a process that turns the long list of ideas and requirements into a shortlist.
+The purpose of this shortlist is to run experiments that verify or falsify shortlisted ideas as only valuable, usable, and feasible ideas can become a part of the product backlog.
+To do so, it has proven useful that a triumvirate from product management (business), design, and engineering decides which of the items on the hypotheses shortlist will make it into the backlog of experiments.
+Excluding the developers from that decision process flaws the whole process from the beginning.